djalbat/reaction-hooks/README.md

 }
 ```

-Therefore, in order to be explicit, which is recommended, we could have written:
+Therefore in order to be explicit we could have written:

 ```
 childContextSet(childContext) {
-  useContext(this. childContext, [
+  useContext(this, childContext, [
     "showGotItDiv",
     "hideGotItDiv",
     "showGotItHeader",